 Westbound on the Erie Canal from the Cayuga-Seneca Canal to the Niagara Frontier, cruisers will have to lower virtually everything aboard to get down to less than 15-1/2 feet of air clearance.
 If pool levels are at maximum navigational limits, there is no available tolerance in this clearance.
 When passing beneath low bridges, be especially alert to other boats moving at speed.
 Even small wakes can cause your overhead clearance to go to zero, or to go negative!
 Oops!

-In the summer of 2015, there were great cruising stops at Newark (24-hr limit, free), Fairport (no stay limit, free dockage, modest daily charge for electric, free pumpout), Pittsford (24-hr limit, free), Spencerport (24-hr limit, free), Brockport (24-hr limit, free dockage, fee for electric), Albion (24-hr limit, free), Holley (24-hr limit, free), Medina (24-hr limit, free) and Lockport.
+In the summer of 2015, there were great cruising stops at Newark (24-hr limit, free), Fairport (no stay limit, 20A and 30A electric, sliding charge per night, free pumpout), Pittsford (24-hr limit, free), Spencerport (24-hr limit, free), Brockport (24-hr limit, free dockage, fee for electric), Albion (24-hr limit, free), Holley (24-hr limit, free), Medina (24-hr limit, free) and Lockport.
 These stops all have rest rooms, many have shower facilities, some have wi-fi and pumpout.
+Consult cruising guides for laundry facilities, which are not available in all places.
 The Black Rock Canal at Tonawanda/Buffalo leads to Lake Erie via the Niagara River.

 Various aspects of the story of the Erie Canal are portrayed in several museums along the Canalway Corridor: